WSGR logoWSGR logo

 • Community Leadership

-Before joining Wilson Sonsini, Mark was a litigation partner in the Los Angeles office of Munger Tolles & Olson LLP.
-He previously served as the Deputy Chief of Appeals at the U.S. Attorney’s Office (USAO) for the Central District of California.
-As a federal prosecutor, he worked on many of the USAO’s highest-profile matters, including the well-publicized dispute between Apple and the Federal Bureau of Investigation regarding the unlocking of the iPhone belonging to one of the terrorists in the 2015 mass shooting in San Bernardino, California.
+Before joining Wilson Sonsini, Mark was a partner at Munger Tolles & Olson, the Deputy Chief of Appeals at the U.S. Attorney’s Office for the Central District of California, and a law clerk to Justice Anthony M. Kennedy and Judge Pamela A. Rymer.
+As a federal prosecutor, he worked on many of the district’s highest-profile matters, including the well-publicized dispute between Apple and the FBI regarding the unlocking of the iPhone belonging to one of the terrorists in the 2015 mass shooting in San Bernardino, California.
+His work in public corruption, violent crime, and national security matters was recognized by numerous federal agencies, including the FBI, the ATF, and the Department of Defense, as well as the Federal Bar Association and the Anti-Defamation League.

-Mark has delivered lectures at the Supreme Court of Thailand and the U.S. Supreme Court, and he has taught appellate advocacy, cyberlaw, and jury selection at the National Advocacy Center, the USC Gould School of Law, the Los Angeles U.S. Attorney’s Office, and American Bar Association conferences.
-He regularly publishes and speaks about appellate advocacy and recent appellate decisions.
+Mark has delivered lectures at the Supreme Court of Thailand, the U.S. Supreme Court, and the Ninth Circuit, and he has taught appellate advocacy, cyberlaw, and jury selection at the National Advocacy Center, the USC Gould School of Law, the Los Angeles U.S. Attorney’s Office, and American Bar Association conferences.
+He regularly publishes and speaks about appellate advocacy and recent appellate decisions, and he has performed in the Trial of Hamlet at the Kennedy Center.
 Alongside his legal career, Mark is a prolific author.
 He has written stories for many award-winning computer games and has published dozens of short stories.
 He also penned two episodes of an animated children’s television show.

 Experience

-Before joining Wilson Sonsini, Mark was a litigation partner in the Los Angeles office of Munger Tolles & Olson LLP.
-He previously served as the Deputy Chief of Appeals at the U.S. Attorney’s Office (USAO) for the Central District of California.
-As a federal prosecutor, he worked on many of the USAO’s highest-profile matters, including the well-publicized dispute between Apple and the Federal Bureau of Investigation regarding the unlocking of the iPhone belonging to one of the terrorists in the 2015 mass shooting in San Bernardino, California.
+Before joining Wilson Sonsini, Mark was a partner at Munger Tolles & Olson, the Deputy Chief of Appeals at the U.S. Attorney’s Office for the Central District of California, and a law clerk to Justice Anthony M. Kennedy and Judge Pamela A. Rymer.
+As a federal prosecutor, he worked on many of the district’s highest-profile matters, including the well-publicized dispute between Apple and the FBI regarding the unlocking of the iPhone belonging to one of the terrorists in the 2015 mass shooting in San Bernardino, California.
+His work in public corruption, violent crime, and national security matters was recognized by numerous federal agencies, including the FBI, the ATF, and the Department of Defense, as well as the Federal Bar Association and the Anti-Defamation League.

-Mark has delivered lectures at the Supreme Court of Thailand and the U.S. Supreme Court, and he has taught appellate advocacy, cyberlaw, and jury selection at the National Advocacy Center, the USC Gould School of Law, the Los Angeles U.S. Attorney’s Office, and American Bar Association conferences.
-He regularly publishes and speaks about appellate advocacy and recent appellate decisions.
+Mark has delivered lectures at the Supreme Court of Thailand, the U.S. Supreme Court, and the Ninth Circuit, and he has taught appellate advocacy, cyberlaw, and jury selection at the National Advocacy Center, the USC Gould School of Law, the Los Angeles U.S. Attorney’s Office, and American Bar Association conferences.
+He regularly publishes and speaks about appellate advocacy and recent appellate decisions, and he has performed in the Trial of Hamlet at the Kennedy Center.
 Alongside his legal career, Mark is a prolific author.
 He has written stories for many award-winning computer games and has published dozens of short stories.
 He also penned two episodes of an animated children’s television show.

 Education